owasp-sbot/MGraph/docs/code/providers/graph_rag/tech-brief__building-intelligent-knowledge-Systems-with-mGraph-ai.md

 4. Best practices and patterns
 5. Integration guidance

-Whether you're a technical architect designing knowledge systems, a developer implementing intelligent applications, or a business stakeholder evaluating solutions, this guide provides the comprehensive information needed to understand and utilize MGraph-AI effectively.
+Whether you're a technical architect designing knowledge systems, a developer implementing intelligent applications, or a business stakeholder evaluating solutions, this guide provides the comprehensive information needed to understand and utilize MGraph-DB effectively.

 Let's begin by exploring the technical implementation in detail...